Egba-Adaeze/Egba-Adaeze/README.md

 - 👋 Hi, I’m @Egba-Adaeze
-- 👀 I’m interested in networking
+- 👀 I’m interested in networking with people
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me on twitter @EgbaAdaeze